andrewginns/Easy-Finetune-LLM-with-Autotrain-Adv/README.md

     * Once run the command will output to a folder named `my-custom-Mistral-7B-Instruct-v0.2`

 5. `make test_lora`
-    * Tests the LORA with a simple question "I can't access the code repo, do you know what's wrong?"
+    * Tests the LoRA with a simple question "I can't access the code repo, do you know what's wrong?"

 ## Converting the Output Fine-tuned Models to GGUF format